Use of Water Mist to Protect Tree Fruit from Spring Frost Damage

 Specific short term goals include:

-1) Determining the potential delay in early vegetative development of cherry and apple buds by evaporative cooling using solid set canopy delivery system.
+1) Determining the potential delay in early vegetative development of cherry and apple buds by evaporative cooling using the solid set canopy delivery system.

 Further ahead, intermediate term goals include: